pkp/pkp-docs/orcid/en/introduction.md

+---
+title: About the ORCID Plugin Guide for OJS and OPS
+---

-# About the ORCID plugin
+# About the ORCID Plugin

 [ORCID](https://orcid.org/) (Open Researcher and Contributor Identifier) is a persistent digital identifier that distinguishes individual researchers and supports automated links between researchers and their professional activities.
 For an overview of ORCID, please see [this introductory ORCID video](https://vimeo.com/97150912).